 Who Am I?

-I’m Edna Bonhomme, a historian of science and culture writer based in Berlin.
+I’m Edna Bonhomme, a historian of science, culture writer, and journalist based in Berlin.
 I earned a Ph.D. in the History of Science from Princeton University and a Master of Public Health from Columbia University.
-Furthermore, I previously had fellowships at the Max Planck Institute for History of Science and Research, Ludwig Maximilian Universität, the Camargo Foundation, and Baldwin for the Arts.
-I was born and raised in Miami (unfortunately based in Florida), meaning I love subtropical beaches and sunshine.
-When I’m not working, I’m eating plantains, scheming with friends, and sharing plantains with friends.
+Furthermore, I have previously held fellowships at the Max Planck Institute for the History of Science, Ludwig Maximilian University, the Camargo Foundation, Baldwin for the Arts, the Robert Silvers Foundation, and the Andy Warhol Foundation.
+I was born and raised in Miami (unfortunately, based in Florida), meaning I love subtropical beaches and sunshine.
+When I’m not working, I’m eating plantains and scheming with friends.

 What am I writing?

-As a cultural writer, my essays critically discuss how humans navigate the unsavory and unwieldy states of health—especially subjects that discuss contagious outbreaks, medical experiments, reproductive assistance, or illness narratives.
-These days, I write essays, features, and book reviews; my words have appeared in Aljazeera, The Atlantic Magazine, The Baffler, Esquire Magazine, Frieze, The Guardian, London Review of Books, The Nation Magazine, WIRED, and other publications.
+As a cultural writer, my essays critically examine how humans navigate the complex and challenging states of health, particularly in subjects such as contagious outbreaks, medical experiments, reproductive assistance, and illness narratives.
+These days, I write essays, features, and book reviews; my words have appeared in Al Jazeera, The Atlantic Magazine, Baffler, Esquire, Frieze, The Guardian, London Review of Books, The Nation, and other publications.

-My book, A History of the World in Six Plagues (Simon & Schuster, Forthcoming), examines confinement's role in fostering and hindering epidemics.
-Moreover, the text shows that disease outbreaks have been exacerbated throughout history by the racial, economic, and sociopolitical divides we allow to bloom in times of good health.
-I am co-editor (alongside Alice Spawls) of After Sex (Silver Press), an anthology about reproductive freedom.
+My book, A History of the World in Six Plagues, examines the role of confinement in both fostering and hindering epidemics.
+Moreover, the text suggests that disease outbreaks have been exacerbated throughout history by the racial, economic, and sociopolitical divides that we allow to flourish during periods of good health.
+I am co-editor, alongside Alice Spawls, of After Sex (Silver Press, 2023), an anthology exploring reproductive freedom.
 These essays, short stories, and poems trace past understandings of sex and abortion and consider what it might look like, making urgent connections between women’s equality and bodily autonomy.

 How can you reach me?